 The semester fee to be paid to VID consists of two components, which are fees to:

 - Student welfare organization

 - Kopinor and student council

 Student welfare organization

-One part of the fee will go to the student welfare organization (Sammen, Stavanger Student Welfare Organization, Diavelferd).
-The amount is set by the student welfare organization/Diavelferd.and is as follows:
+One part of the fee will go to the student welfare organization (Sammen, Stavanger Student Welfare Organization, SiO).
+The amount is set by the student welfare organizations and is as follows:

 - Bergen (Sammen): NOK 570

 - Sandnes and Stavanger (Stavanger Student Welfare Organization): NOK 460

 All students must join a student welfare organization.
 If you are a student at several institutions, you will only pay a semester fee at one institution.
 If you are not paying VID a semester fee, you must present a receipt from the other institution.

 The second part of the semester fee is NOK 320.
 NOK 250 of this is a Kopinor reproduction fee and NOK 70 is the fee for the student council at the campus in question.
 All students at VID must pay this amount, regardless of whether they are full-time or part-time students, and whether they have paid a fee to a different student welfare organization.